Beach Games: Production

 "Beach Games" was written by co-executive producer Jennifer Celotta and series creator Greg Daniels, and was directed by Harold Ramis, whose credits include the episodes "A Benihana Christmas" and "Safety Training".
 Celotta and Daniels came up with the idea for the opening scene while researching medical symptoms at WebMD; they began considering ideas for the episode's cold open, and decided to write on what "we're doing right now," resulting in Michael researching symptoms.
 Michael's later conversation with David Wallace set an important foundation for both the season and the series, as it established that several people would be competing for a corporate job and solidified the CFO as an important character.
 The actor who plays Wallace, guest star Andy Buckley, was then working at Merrill Lynch as a stockbroker.

 Originally the crew sought to film at a lake that resembled Lake Scranton.
 However, upon arriving at one in the area they found that it was too beautiful, as they had wanted a lake that was the equivalent of the dour office: "the bleakest lake [they could] find."
 Eventually, much of the episode was filmed at a fake beach at the reservoir of Hansen Dam, where it was "a thousand degrees during the day and minus 40 at night," Celotta remarked in the DVD audio commentary.
-"We had tents pumping air conditioning that didn't work all day long," according to one crew member.
+"We had tents pumping air conditioning that didn't work all day long," according to Brian Baumgartner.
 And at night, the production crew set up heaters everywhere because the weather became "frigid".